 Is your marketing planned out in a similar way, or is marketing an ad-hoc activity that often gets pushed to one side when other tasks need to take priority?

-If marketing in general sits firmly outside your comfort zone, I highly recommend starting with a focus on just a couple of marketing activities.
+If marketing, in general, sits firmly outside your comfort zone, I highly recommend starting with a focus on just a couple of marketing activities.
 Remember, in a small business activity does need to be sustainable in the mid to long term, and ideally should become a daily or, at worst, weekly activity on your to-do list.
 Less really is more – if you spread yourself too thin – say trying to be active on 4-5 social channels, you’re setting yourself up to fail.
 This will mean you don’t see any value in marketing – and that would be a terrible shame!

 Whatever marketing activities and channels you choose to use this year, your messages and engagement should be consistent.
 I also highly recommended that any content you do generate should be tweaked for different channels, for example, never just repost the same content to different social media.
 Why not?
-Because each one has a preferred style, word count and a maximum number of hashtags too.
+Because each one has a preferred style, word count, and a maximum number of hashtags too.
 Think loads of hashtags on Instagram, but when it comes to LinkedIn, it’s a maximum of 3!

 Talking of social media, this is one of the easiest marketing channels to establish as a regular activity within your business.
 Just focus on 1 or 2 though – avoid the overwhelm that having to engage and show up every day will have if you try for 3, 4 or more!

-Before you start to write that blog, LinkedIn post, email campaign or advert – the very first step in your marketing plan is to define your ideal customer!
+Before you start to write that blog, LinkedIn post, email campaign or advert – the very first step in your marketing plan is to define your ideal client!
 (My next blog is going to focus on that in a whole load more detail.)

-When I ask any of the small businesses that I speak to who their ideal customer is, the majority still say ‘everyone’.
+When I ask any of the small businesses that I speak to who their ideal client is, the majority still say ‘everyone’.
 My second question is along the lines of “When you start putting together marketing content – who are you aiming to engage with?”
 In the world in which we now run our businesses – marketing has got to be relevant and timely for the recipient, so marketing to everyone pretty much means engaging with no-one!

 Food for thought?